 More about Appalachian

 Advocacy in Action Parks, Not Pipelines!
-Legislation moving quickly through Congress would strip important protections that keep gas pipelines out of national parks.
-Since the 1920s, pipeline companies have needed to get Congressional approval for a right-of-way across National Park Service lands to construct an oil and gas pipeline.
+President Trump’s infrastructure proposal would strip important protections that keep gas pipelines out of national parks.
+Since the 1920s, pipeline companies have needed to get congressional approval for a right-of-way across National Park Service lands to construct an oil and gas pipeline.
 This is an important provision, ensuring that the public gets a vote before allowing national park land to be used to transport fossil fuels.

 Fact Sheet Protecting and Connecting Our Nation's Treasured Park Landscapes National parks are key to protecting and connecting our most revered places.

 Read more about Conservation Groups Move to Stop Power Line Construction Before Irreversible Damage Is Done

 Press Release Conservation Groups Move to Stop Power Line Construction Before Irreversible Damage Is Done Susquehanna-Roseland line through New Jersey and Pennsylvania would cause significant harm to treasured national parks